How Brex uses Signadot to scale developer testing across 100s of Engineers

 The Problem: Unmaintained Preview Environments

 The effect of unmaintained preview environments is a hit to developer velocity.
-When the first realistic, high fidelity testing happens in Staging, it will inevitably lead to breaking staging more often.
-This matters because Staging going down will block other teams’ testing on that environment, causing further delays for other teams.
-Further, tests happening on staging are an ‘outer loop’ of testing with feedback having to come from the full merge process and integration tests.
+When the first realistic, high fidelity testing happens in Staging, it will inevitably lead to breaking staging more often, blocking other teams and causing further delays.

 Reliability problems with duplicated environments